dials/dials/doc/sphinx/documentation/tutorials/multi_crystal_analysis.rst

 We will now describe what is in this script.
-The first lines are just imports to bring in modules from the Python standard library as well as :samp:`easy_run` and :samp:`easy_mp` from :samp:`libtbx` (part of cctbx), :samp:`DataBlockFactory` from :samp:`dxtbx` to read in the datablock and a class from the :samp:`dials.test` package that simplifies running commands in a new directory.
+The first lines are just imports to bring in modules from the Python standard library as well as :samp:`easy_run` and :samp:`easy_mp` from :samp:`libtbx` (part of cctbx), :samp:`serlialize.load` from :samp:`dxtbx` to read in the ExperimentList.
 Following that is a definition for the function :samp:`process_sequence` which will perform all the steps required to process one dataset from images to unmerged MTZ.
 The code block under::

   if __name__ == "__main__":

 are the lines that are executed when the script starts.
-First we check that the script has been passed a path to a datablock.
+First we check that the script has been passed a path to an experiments file.
 We then extract the 73 sequences from this into a list, then get the filename templates from each element in the list.
 We associate each of these templates with a number to form a list of 'tasks' to pass into :samp:`process_sequence`, but instead